magination/Magination-API/README.md

-# maginationapiworkdraft
+#Magination API

+Open REST API for the Magination Web Solution.
 UNDER DEVELOPMENT, DO NOT USE!

-Open REST API for the Magination Web Solution.
+#Installation

+Email-configuration file must be editet before running.

+Run npm install
+Start with gulp.